StrawberryChocolateFudge/Bunny-Notes/README.md

 It uses the same repository for all for easy testing.
 The project was built of a Hackathon and was scaffolded with hardhat

-To Run the zero-knowledge proof generation test use

-   `npx hardhat run scripts/main.ts`
+## Deployment

+The applicaiton uses TronBox to upload the smart contract to the tron network

+It needs to be globally available!

+    npm install -g tronbox

+## Tests

 To run the tests run

    `npx hardhat test`

 ## Circom

 Run the `compile.sh` from the /circuits directory to recompile the Verifier
-## Powers of TAU
+## Powers of Tau

 The ptau file was downloaded from  Hermez Protocol Ceremony from their dropbox [here](https://www.dropbox.com/sh/mn47gnepqu88mzl/AACaJkBU7mmCq8uU8ml0-0fma?dl=0)